MetzinAround/practical-classroom-workshop/index.md

 # Courseware as Code Workshop

 Welcome to the GitLab Courseware as Code Workshop.
+This workshop will introduce participants to the basics of Courseware as Code and demonstrate how to set up a Courseware as Code repository in [GitLab.com](https://gitlab.com/).

+## Workshop Outline
+1. Introduction to Courseware as Code Concepts
+2. Create a free GitLab.com account
+3. Set up the Courseware as Code repository by cloning the template
+4. Add basic content to the

 ## Introduction to Courseware as Code and DevOps